Enterprise Change Management: Making Change Your Business

 ECM is not just about training your staff in change management theory.
 It also encompasses practical skills, processes, systems, culture and leadership:

-• A common change language that is used throughout the organization
+• A common change language that is used throughout the organisation

-• A shared set of change processes and tools that can be applied to different projects and in different parts of the organization
+• A shared set of change processes and tools that can be applied to different projects and in different parts of the organisation

-• Strong change leadership competency at all levels of the organization
+• Strong change leadership competency at all levels of the organisation

 • Role-based training and coaching to build and embed new skills and techniques

-• An organizational mind-set that supports the effective implementation of strategic change and ensure change is considered up front, before projects are initiated.
+• An organisational mind-set that supports the effective implementation of strategic change and ensure change is considered up front, before projects are initiated.

 The journey to ECM

-Adopting Enterprise Change Management into your organization is not a quick fix, nor can you expect to get results overnight.
-Embarking on an ECM journey is a path of increasing the change maturity in your organization, and in the coming weeks we will be talking more about assessing your change maturity and how to start your ECM journey.
+Adopting Enterprise Change Management into your organisation is not a quick fix, nor can you expect to get results overnight.
+Embarking on an ECM journey is a path of increasing the change maturity in your organisation, and in the coming weeks we will be talking more about assessing your change maturity and how to start your ECM journey.

 Change_Maturity_Model.png

-It is at these highest maturity levels where an organization has developed
+It is at these highest maturity levels where an organisation has developed

 • A consistent approach to change management